Evaluation guidelines for LLM applications

 The evaluation checklist helps make sure that all important parts of the LLM are reviewed during integration.
 Each checklist item should address a key part of the system or model to confirm it meets technical, business, and user needs.

 By providing a structured way to assess the system’s performance, the checklist helps we ensure that the model meets both technical and business needs while delivering a positive user experience.
-For additional insights, you can refer to the following articles: LLM Product Development Checklist and Understanding LLM User Experience Expectations.
+For additional insights, you can refer to the following articles: LLM product development checklist and Understanding LLM user experience expectations.

 Product evaluation checklist